unoplatform/uno/doc/articles/dummies1.md

 This guide assumes that you have some UWP app, and want to convert this app to be multiplatform.

- Maybe your programmers experience doesn't include Git, Android, iOS, etc. Maybe you know only UWP.
-And maybe even your apps are written in VB...
-But still, you can not only use Uno, but also contribute to it.
-Please, read this short guide, guide for beginners (or dummies...).

 In short: